Endometrial biopsy

 • Risk of infection (rare)

-It is strongly recommended that patients avoid sexual activity and use of sanitary pads within 24 hours after the procedure to reduce the risk of infection.
+Patients are strongly advised to avoid sexual activity and use of sanitary pads within 24 hours after the procedure to reduce the risk of infection.

 Precautions and Contraindications

-Before undergoing endometrial resection, patients should note the following:
+Before undergoing an endometrial biopsy, patients should note the following:

-• Inform the doctor if they have a history of severe allergies
+• Inform the doctor if they have severe allergies

-• Discontinue hormone medications (e.g., contraceptives) before the procedure
+• Discontinue hormone medications (e.g., contraceptives) prior to the procedure

 • Pregnancy or suspected pregnancy